Sharika Thiranagama

 Sharika Thiranagama is a political anthropologist at Stanford University.
+She is the daughter of Sri Lankan Tamil human rights activist and feminist Rajani Thiranagama, who was murdered by LTTE in 1989.
 She was the president of the American Institute for Sri Lankan Studies from 2017-2020.
 Her first book In My Mother’s House: Civil War in Sri Lanka was published by University of Pennsylvania Press in 2011.

 Early life

 Sharika was born to Sinhalese father and Tamil mother.
 Her mother Rajani Thiranagama (née Rajasingham) was a human rights activist and feminist.
 She was the head of the Department of Anatomy at the University of Jaffna and a founding member of the University Teachers for Human Rights.
-She was assassinated by the Liberation Tigers of Tamil Eelam for her criticism of their activities.
+Liberation Tigers of Tamil Eelam was implicated in the assassination, but this had not been proved legally.
+Identity of the assassin is not known.

 Though belonging to the Sri Lankan majority community (Sinhalese people) and minority community (Sri Lankan Tamils), she was raised speaking Tamil in Jaffna.
 Then, the northern Jaffna Peninsula was at the height of the Sri Lankan Civil War.
 Recounting her childhood days, she says that running into bunkers was a regular occurrence since the Sri Lankan army bombing started.
 She also recounts listening to stories of Indian Army arriving in Sri Lanka and subsequent rumours of rapes.
 On the evening of 21 September 1989, her mother did not come home,[my] sister and I waited for our mother to come home from work to the temporary house we were renting at the time...
 My mother never came back home that 21 September; her journey was ended by LTTE assassins in front of the house.
 Her body returned like us to “our home,” my ur, my grandparents’ house and village where she and we had been born and had lived for most of our lives...
 My childhood ended.
 My sister and I left Sri Lanka for London with our father who came to get us, flying on 25 December 1989.
 On 26 December our new lives as refugees in London began.